 Finalising the report before filing

-Before you can begin filing your annual accounts, you'll need to add notes and comparative figures to your Final Accounts report in order to finalise it.
+Before you can begin filing your annual accounts, you'll need to add a required note and comparative figures to your Final Accounts report in order to finalise it.

 Adding a required note for the average number of employees